 The second problem is that Stanley accepted this invitation to honor a president who has more flagrantly shaken his hand in the face of God than any American president in history.
 For a Christian pastor to accept such an invitation without intending to preach a clear Gospel message of sin, repentance, grace and salvation doesn’t make any sense.
 And according to the reports, Stanley did no such thing.

 One of the clearest signs that a person is in direct and open rebellion against God is when they embrace and celebrate homosexuality.
 Obama’s inauguration was a flagrant embrace of that sin and Stanley knowingly threw himself into the middle of it and never said a word about it.

 Let me be clear, there is no problem with a church welcoming gay visitors.
 Gays are sinners no different than the rest of us.
-But it is allowing them to become members (and leaders) while still actively involved in their sexual sin that the church can’t allow.
+But it is allowing them to become members (and leaders) while still unrepentant and actively involved in their sexual sin that the church can’t allow.
 Paul makes very clear in the New Testament that people continually involved in sexual sin cannot be a part of the church until they can control their actions – and that goes for heterosexual sex sins as well.

 Leon’s church has had openly gay and non-celibate priests as well as a gay bishop.
 And they announced this summer that the church would bless same-sex partnerships and ordain transgender priests.
-Is there any more clear way to declare that you view the God of the Bible as an enemy than to celebrate your violation of His most visible and basic commands?
+Is there a more clear way to declare that you view the God of the Bible as an enemy than to celebrate your violation of His most visible and basic commands?

 That’s who Obama invited to give the prayer, to an unknown imaginary god, at his inauguration.
 And Andy Stanley accepted the invitation to deliver the inaugural sermon and didn’t mention a word about sin and repentance and grace and salvation.
 In other words, he didn’t preach the Gospel.